liquidctl/liquidctl/docs/windows/running-your-first-command-line-program.md

 libusb DLLs can be found in [libusb/releases](https://github.com/libusb/libusb/releases) (part of the `libusb-<version>.7z` files) and the appropriate (e.g. MS64) `.dll` and `.lib` files should be extracted to the system or python installation directory (e.g.  `C:\Windows\System32` or `C:\Python38`).

-Note that there is a [known issue in PyUSB](https://github.com/pyusb/pyusb/pull/227) that causes errors when the devices are released; the solution is to either manually patch PyUSB or stick to libusb 1.0.21.
+There is a [known issue in PyUSB](https://github.com/pyusb/pyusb/pull/227) that causes errors when the devices are released; the solution is to either manually patch PyUSB or stick to libusb 1.0.21.

+### About this document

+This document was originally a response to a direct message:

+> Hi.
+How are you?
+Hope you're staying safe and well.
+I just wanted to know of
+> there is a windows gui for liquidctrl?
+> I have zero experience with command line stuff and I don't entirely understand
+> it... also most of the guides are from late 2018 or early 2019.
+> And i just bought a x53 kraken.